fischor/protogen-python/README.md

 ## API

 Most classes in `protogen` are simply replacements of their corresponding Protobuf descriptors: `protogen.File` represents a FileDescriptor, `protogen.Message` a Descriptor, `protogen.Field` a FieldDescriptor and so on.
 They should be self explanatory.
-You can read their docstrings for more information about them.
+You can [read the docstrings](https://pypi.org/project/protogen/) for more information about them.

 The classes `protogen.Options`, `protogen.Plugin` and `protogen.GeneratedFile` make up a framework to generate files.
 You can see these in action in the following example plugin: